Last updated: July 6, 2022.

 - The South Channel, a bit longer and with more waterfalls and challenging portages, ends at Willow Island Lake at the bottom of the channel.

 Then it is north and east through Obisaga Narrows and across the enlarged expanse of the Lady Evelyn Lake created when the Mattawapika Dam (1925) significantly raised lake water levels.
-Given the park’s status as a “wilderness” park, Lady Evelyn Lake itself, as well as Willow Island and Sucker Gut Lakes, is not a part of Lady Evelyn-Smoothwater Park!
+Given the park’s status as a “wilderness” park, Lady Evelyn Lake itself, as well as Willow Island and Sucker Gut Lakes, are not included in Lady Evelyn-Smoothwater Park!
 The fishing lodges (click on the link to see their locations) and motorized boat traffic put them in different categories – natural environment zone or conservation reserve!

 An easy 200-meter portage around Mattawapika Dam brings the paddler to the mouth of the Lady Evelyn River as it merges with the Montreal River, the one that those who accessed the Lady Evelyn from the South Branch paddled up to reach Smoothwater Lake.
 From the Lady Evelyn River’s Apex Lake headwaters to the mouth, there is about a 112- meter drop (389m to 277m).